 What are the typical job interview questions teachers get?
 How to respond to curve-ball-questions from the interview panel or hiring manager?
 In an over-saturated job market, with millions of unemployed post-graduates trying to find that all-important first permanent position in a school or company, the interview process is a critical step in a person’s career.
 Prepping for an interview is as important as writing a final exam.

 Interviews at schools are usually conducted by a panel of people that may include the director or principal, the department head, and representatives of the parents’ committee, the selection board, the union, and so on.
-In countries where there is a return of post-Covid-19 normalcy, interviews are again conducted face to face.
-Otherwise, virtual interviews are the norm, but the questions remain the same.
+After Covid-19, most interviews are again conducted face to face, but whether interviews are online or not, the questions remain the same.

-In the online English Second Language (ESL) industry, many interviews are conducted by hiring agents, sometimes veteran English teachers working for the company.
+In the ESL (English Second Language) and online teaching industry, many interviews are conducted by hiring agents, sometimes veteran English teachers working for the company.
 Such interviews usually take place after the candidate has passed a basic screening process, the resume/ CV has been checked and verified and the self-introduction video was acceptable.